Harold-Coin/haroldcoin/README.md

 | Masternode Port | `25676` |
 | Reward Method  | `Teeter Totter Based Targeting System` |

-*Instamine Protection: to prevent instamine, the first 500 blocks reward will be 2 HRLD , from block 501 to 1500 block reward will be 3, and from block 1501-infinite , block reward will be 50.
-Expected time to reach block 1501: 48 hours

 Build haroldcoin Wallet
 ----------